The complete TCPA express written consent checklist

 • Be clear and conspicuous.
 The consumer must be able to easily understand that they are giving their consent to be contacted.

 • Clearly state that the consumer has the right to revoke their consent.
-You must make undeniably clear that the consumer has the right to change their mind and withdraw their consent at any time and with any reasonable mean.
+You must make undeniably clear that the consumer has the right to change their mind and withdraw their consent at any time and with any reasonable means.

 • Be obtained before sending the message.
 You, as a business, need to get the green light from the consumer before you hit send on any marketing messages.